denilsonsa/bizhawk-lua-scripts/ZForms/README.md

 * `id` = String that identifies a single UI object.
 * `data` = Placeholder for any custom data (it is not used by ZForms module).
 Can be used for whatever purpose, such as having a single *onclick* handler on several buttons.
 * `enabled` = Optional boolean, the widget will be disabled if set to false.
+* `visible` = Optional boolean, the widget will be invisible if set to false.
 * `tabindex` = Optional integer specifying its tab order (i.e. the order when the user presses the Tab key).
 Not used for forms or labels.

 #### Common instance methods